srgokribb/Rifdock-Total-Setup/README.md

         # Where the PSIPRED V4 data files have been  installed
         set datadir = ./data                                              // Change here to /path/to/psipred/data

-- Eventhough runpsipred_single is used in cao_2021_protocol, nor older version nither recent version of blast do not have blastpgp which is required to execute runpsipred or runpsipred_single.
-If you read "user_mannual.pdf" in the ftp server, you will find that blastpgp is integrated to psiblast.
-- There is an another option. runpsipredplus in BLAST+/ directory uses psipred in BLAST_2022/bin and it actually works.
-- So, I tried to use runpsipredplus to follow cao's protocol instead of using runpsipred_single.

 #### (6) Test whether the psipred is run
     $ cd example
     $ ../runpsipred_single example.fasta

-- Rifdock only requires "runpsipred_single" executable file, so there is no need to install PSI-Blast, NCBI Toolkit, UNIREF90 and etc.
+- Rifdock protocol only requires "runpsipred_single" executable file, so there is no need to install PSI-Blast, NCBI Toolkit, UNIREF90 and etc.

 ## 6. Set the environment to install and run rifdock (Environment modules, gcc-6.5.0)
 ### 1) Install Environment modules